 The purpose of this assignment is to introduce you to the types of information sources used by information providers and their communities.
 Its goal is to help you to identify and evaluate information sources and determine their appropriate users and uses.
 It meets INFO 200’s student learning outcomes #5 and #6.

 Using the search strategies covered in units 5 and 6, locate and describe one research-based and one community-based information source that would be of interest or value to your chosen information community.
-The review should be 4 to 5 pages in length (excluding references), double spaced, and references should be in APA format.
+The Information Sources Survey (excluding the reference list) should be a minimum of 1200 words in length and no more than 1500 maximum, double spaced, and in APA format.
 Note: If one of your sources is a “whole journal,” APA does not have a citation style for a “whole journal.”
 Please utilize this simple citation style for journals: Jounal Name.
 Publisher.
 Related Web site.

 The review should contain the following components: